jack-markle/hackathon-dev/planning_docs/reference/01-fastapi-backend.md

 When editing backend FastAPI code:
 - Keep routes thin and delegate logic to services in app/services.
 - Always use Pydantic models from app/models for request/response bodies.
-- Preserve the /api/v1/recommendation contract (fields and types) unless explicitly asked to change it.
+- Preserve the /api/v1/recommendation contract (fields and types, including corporate inputs) unless explicitly asked to change it.
 - Prefer async endpoints and non-blocking outbound calls (e.g., to n8n).
 ```